scottmries/FreqKeys/README.md

 # FreqKeys

-FreqKeys is a synaesthetic synthesizer and visualizer for your browser!
-You can change the parameters to create different sounds.
-The waveform and colors react directly to the sounds you make!
+FreqKeys is a synaesthetic synthesizer for your browser!
+You can change the parameters to create different sounds and colors.
+The waveform and colors react directly to the sounds you make.

 ## Technical details